rwk506/terraberry/README.md

 <img src="https://github.com/rwk506/terraberry/blob/master/images/start_screen.jpeg" alt="terraberry Start Screen" width=750>

 Once scanned, our app takes the barcode, uses the UPC to find the product name and ingredients, and checks whether materials that can devastate the environment are present.
-The results are shown to the use, as seen below for Clorox Anywhere Hard Surface Spray (left) and Cheez Its (right).
+The results are shown to the use, as seen below for Larabar Blueberry Muffin (left) and Cheez Its (right).

 <img src="https://github.com/rwk506/terraberry/blob/master/images/results_larabar.jpeg" alt="Larabar terraberry Results" width=300><img src="https://github.com/rwk506/terraberry/blob/master/images/results_cheezit.jpeg" alt="Cheez It terraberry Results" width=300>